 Generating diverse and realistic 3D indoor scenes has attracted extensive research in computer vision and graphics.
 In recent years, this problem has been largely motivated by interior designs of apartments and houses, as well as automatic 3D virtual environment creation for video games and data-driven 3D learning tasks~\cite{Merrell11siggraph-furnitureLayout, Yu11tog-furnitureArrangement, Fisher11siggraph-scenesynthesis, Yu16tvcg-Clutterpalette}.

-We focus on object-based 3D indoor scene synthesis in which the goal is to predict a set of objects characterized by semantic labels and geometric arrangements.
-Results using state-of-the-art autoregressive models show that, while it is relatively easy to predict reasonable object labels given a room type, the main bottleneck is generating accurate geometric arrangements of objects, \ie predicting realistic positions and orientations.
-Autoregressive models might fail because they cannot revert a bad prediction in an earlier previous step.
-Therefore, ``de-noising'' approaches that iteratively refine predicted results are better suited for this type of problems~\cite{Wei23cvpr-LEGONet}.
+To assist these applications, we focus on object-based 3D indoor scene synthesis, which aims at predicting a set of objects with both semantic labels and consistent geometric arrangements.
+These predicted objects can be rendered into photorealistic scenes using furniture CAD models or other downstream shape prediction methods~\cite{Schult24cvpr-ControlRoom3D}.
+State-of-the-art works have recently shown that it is relatively easy to predict reasonable object labels, yet, generating accurate geometric arrangements of objects, \ie predicting realistic positions and orientations, is still very challenging\cite{Paschalidou21neurips-ATISS, Wang21'3DV-SceneFormer}.
+In particular, as most of the existing approaches are based on autoregressive models, these models tend to quickly start diverging upon a bad prediction in an earlier step.
+Therefore, ``de-noising'' approaches that jointly refine all objects are thus better suited for this type of problems~\cite{Wei23cvpr-LEGONet}.

-In this work, we propose to adopt diffusion models~\cite{Sohl-Dickstein15icml-diffusion} for this problem, as the iterative denoising scheme is well suited for improving object geometry in 3D scenes.
-Denoising Diffusion Probabilistic Models (DDPM)~\cite{Ho20neurips-DiffusionModel} proposed Gaussian corruption and denoising of continuous domain data, resulting in efficient training of diffusion models for image synthesis tasks.
+We propose to adopt diffusion models~\cite{Sohl-Dickstein15icml-diffusion} for this problem, as the iterative denoising scheme is well suited for improving object geometry in 3D scenes.
+Denoising Diffusion Probabilistic Models (DDPM)~\cite{Ho20neurips-DiffusionModel} adopt Gaussian corruption and denoising of continuous domain data, resulting in efficient training of diffusion models for image synthesis tasks.
 Discrete Denoising Diffusion Probabilistic Models (D3PM) \cite{Austin21neurips-D3PM} extended the pioneering work of Hoogeboom \etal~\cite{Hoogeboom21neurips-MultinomialDiffusion} to structured categorical corruption processes for data in discrete state space.
 Unlike continuous diffusion models, discrete diffusion involves data corruption and recovery using transition probabilities between discrete states.
-Since object attributes are naturally defined on both discrete and continuous domains, we propose to combine these approaches to form a mixed discrete-continuous diffusion model for 3D scene synthesis problems.
+Since object attributes are naturally defined on both discrete and continuous domains, we derive a novel mixed discrete-continuous diffusion model, optimally suited for 3D scene synthesis problems.